Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-The adversary is also a simple series of convolutional blocks, followed by averaging pooling and a fully-connected layer.
-It takes a 256$\times$256 RGB image as input, and outputs its belief (in the form of logit scores) on whether the input was a Ninja Code or the original cover image.
+The {\bf Adversary} is a series of convolutional blocks, followed by averaging pooling and a fully-connected layer.
+It takes a 256$\times$256 RGB image as input, and outputs its belief (as logit scores) on whether the input is a Ninja Code or an unprocessed cover image.